 The Clipped Monte routine is a lot of fun for spectators, but has always had the drawback that spectators can figure it out if you do it a few times.
 But with the additional phases (and gimmicked cards) that Trost brings to the routine, make this entire effect a fooler.

-Opened for photography, but in new and unused condition, complete with all props and original instruction sheet.
+New-old dealer inventory, so in new and unused condition, complete with all props and original instruction sheet.